LAtimes2/TeensyLogicAnalyzer/installation.md

    6    | 21
    7    |  5

-See Users_Guide.pdf for more details and how to use Advanced configurations.
+See Users_Guide.pdf for more details and how to build/use Advanced configurations.